Leave Food Donations for Your Letter Carrier on May 13th to Help Stamp Out Hunger

 Donating to Stamp Out Hunger is SO simple!

-Postal customers can simply leave donations next to their mailbox today, Saturday, May 14th only, before their regular mail delivery.
+Postal customers can simply leave donations next to their mailbox on Saturday, May 13th only, before their regular mail delivery.
 The NALC is seeking non-perishable foods such as canned soups, canned vegetables, canned meats and fish, pasta, rice, and/or cereal.
 People are encouraged to put their donations in a sturdy bag for pick-up.

 About the NALC’s Stamp Out Hunger food drive…

 First held in 1983, Stamp Out Hunger is the country’s largest one-day food drive.
-In the 30 years since it began, this food drive has collected about 1.82 billion pounds of food.
-Stamp Out Hunger feeds millions of Americans per year!
+In the 30 years since it began, this food drive has collected nearly two billion pounds of food.
+Stamp Out Hunger feeds millions of Americans every year!

-Stamp Out Hunger is held annually on the second Saturday of May in 10,000 cities and towns in all 50 states, the District of Columbia, Puerto Rico, the Virgin Islands, and Guam.
+Stamp Out Hunger is held annually on the second Saturday of May in thousands of cities and towns in all 50 states, the District of Columbia, Puerto Rico, the Virgin Islands, and Guam.

 The timing of this event is intentional, as food banks, pantries, and shelters often run low on donations following the winter holidays.
 With summer approaching, many school meal programs will soon pause as well.